 Hasbro believes that it is our responsibility as a corporate citizen to engage constructively on global public policy issues that may have a direct impact on our business.
 All engagement is led by Hasbro’s Chief Purpose Officer through the Global Government Affairs Department and signed off by senior management, as necessary.
 Final authority for any engagement, including political spending, lies with the CEO.

 Global Government officials, policymakers, regulators, non-governmental organizations (NGOs), and community groups often have an interest in what we do as a company around the globe.

 All corporate interaction with any of these groups should be evaluated by Hasbro’s Global Government Affairs Department prior to engagement.
 Hasbro meetings with government officials regarding Hasbro business must be approved by the Chief Purpose Officer through the Government Affairs and Compliance Departments and logged in the Annual Meeting Log.

 All individuals have the right to voluntarily participate in the political process including making personal political contributions; however, Hasbro employees need to make it clear that their personal views and actions are not those of Hasbro, Inc.

 Hasbro employees should contact the Government Affairs Department for approval before engaging in any lobbying or discussions with government officials on behalf of Hasbro.

-Hasbro does not have a U.S. Political Action Committee (PAC) nor does the company make corporate contributions to political causes, Hasbro is committed to disclosing our political expenditures as required by US Federal law.
+While Hasbro does not have a U.S. Political Action Committee (PAC) nor does the company make corporate contributions to political causes, Hasbro is committed to disclosing our political expenditures as required by US Federal law.
 However, all employees are free to make personal donations to candidates for political office.
 The U.S. Toy Industry Association does have a PAC, to which Hasbro executives may personally contribute.
 However, it is important to note that Hasbro’s membership dues to the TA are not used to fund the PAC of the TA.
 Any other advocacy that membership dues may fund are detailed on the TA website.
 Hasbro does not have any other political donations to report because this policy prohibits them.